ElzatElham/CTLV-DAOD/Readme.md

 ## Important Note on Data Access

+This is the CTLV-DAOD datasets of the upcoming paper "Unsupervised Domain Adaptation of Object Detection in Axial CT Images of Lumbar Vertebrae".

 The full dataset will be made available after the associated research paper is accepted for publication.
 We appreciate your understanding and patience.

 Download link：xxxxxx Verify Code：xxxx

+It is welcomed to use our dataset.
+And if it is used in your research, please cite our paper.
+If you have any questions, please contact me by elzatelham@mail.sdu.edu.cn

 ## Overview